Butterflies in Canada. Canada is home to a diverse array of butterfly species, each with its unique characteristics and habitats.

 Its caterpillars are gray to black with spines on the side and orange and cream stripes.

-You can spot these butterflies in Canada in moist woodlands and forest edges where their preferred host plants, elm trees, and nettle, are abundant.
+In Canada, these butterflies can be spotted in moist woodlands and forest edges where their preferred host plants, elm trees and nettle, are abundant.

 One intriguing characteristic of the Question Mark butterfly is its camouflage strategy.